Ostoic/distant/README.md

 First, a few details about the implementation of distant::process.
 As we mentioned before, distant::process is a very thin phantom type wrapper around the core functionality of distant::process.
 The implementation is encapsulated in distant::windows::kernel::detail::process_base, in which every constructor is defined as either _declspec(noinline), or inline.

 We shall first choose to inline all constructors for process_base.
-Keeping this in mind, we might expect main to call both process<access>::{ctor}} and process<all_access>::{ctor}, which would then both call process_base::{ctor}.
-Ideally, the compiler would recognize the identical functionality of the wrapper constructors, and remove the first call altogether.
+Keeping this in mind, we might expect the compiled main to call both process<access>::{ctor}} and process<access | synchronize>::{ctor}, which would then both call process_base::{ctor}.
+Ideally, the compiler would recognize the identical functionality of the wrapper constructors, and remove the wrapper call altogether.
 However, this behaviour was not observed upon inspection of the (C++ converted) generated assembly:

 The disassembler IDA Pro is used together with the Hex Rays plugin since it is easier to read than the assembly itself